candela123163/Moonlight/README.md

   TinyRenderer
 </h1>

-**This is a realtime renderer wirtten with cpp 17 and dx12, available for Windows.**
+**This is a realtime renderer written with cpp 17 and dx12, available for Windows.**

 ![moonlight](/asset/screenshot/moonlight.png)